Shannon Elizabeth: Early life

-Elizabeth was born Shannon Elizabeth Fadal in Houston, Texas, to a father of Lebanese ancestry, and to a mother of German, English and Irish ancestry.
+Elizabeth was born Shannon Elizabeth Fadal in Houston, Texas, to a father of Syrian-Lebanese ancestry, and to a mother of German, English and Irish ancestry.
 She was raised in Waco, Texas, from 3rd grade through high school; Elizabeth graduated from Waco High School in 1991.
 In high school, she was a member of the tennis team and at one point considered a professional tennis career.
 Elizabeth worked as a model for Ford and Elite models before she began a career in film.

 Career

-Elizabeth appeared in several films and television shows before being cast in 1999's ‘American Pie’ in the role of Nadia.
-It was a major box office success, and she reprised her role in ‘American Pie 2’ (2001) and ‘American Reunion’ (2012).
-Elizabeth subsequently appeared in several Hollywood films, including ‘Scary Movie’ (2000), ‘Jay and Silent Bob Strike Back’ (2001), and ‘Tomcats’ (2001).
-Elizabeth starred in the UPN series ‘Cuts’ until the show was canceled in May 2006.
-Elizabeth recurred in ‘That '70s Show’ for a number of episodes.
+Elizabeth appeared in several films and television shows before being cast in 1999's American Pie in the role of Nadia.
+It was a major box office success, and she reprised her role in American Pie 2 (2001) and American Reunion (2012).
+Elizabeth subsequently appeared in several Hollywood films, including Scary Movie (2000), Jay and Silent Bob Strike Back (2001), and Tomcats (2001).
+Elizabeth starred in the UPN series Cuts until the show was canceled in May 2006.
+Elizabeth also recurred in That '70s Show for a number of episodes.